 Since 1989 small rural communities, one from each of the countries of the European Union have a bond of friendship, which is registered in the “Charter of European Rural Communities”.

-From every member state of the European Union there is one rural community represented in the Charter.
+From every member state of the European Union there is one rural community represented in the Charter, however in exceptional cases even former- and non-EU member states could be represented in the network.

 A. European integration under the motto, “People meet people”.